ebenezerdon/react-custom-chat/README.md

 ### Message Object

-Is message is styled differently depending on its type.
+Each message is styled differently depending on its type.
 Currently, only text is supported.
 Each message object has a `person` property which can have the value 'primary' or 'secondary', and a `text` property which contains the message text.